BlackBaroness/fastutil-extender/README.md

 Module module = Modules.combine(/* your modules */, new FastUtilExtenderFactoriesModule());
 ```

-Now factories will be injected to your classes:
+Now factories will be injected into your classes:
 ```java
 class Example {